SoftUni-Internal/interactive-content/EN/02-Generics/01-Generics-in-Java.md

 System.out.println((String) strings.get(1));
 ```

-The code above compiles fine but throws `ClassCastException` at **run time** because we are trying to cast Object in the list to String whereas one of the elements is of type Integer.
+The code above compiles fine but throws `ClassCastException` at **run time** because we are trying to cast each Object in the list to String, but one of the elements is of type Integer.

 No contract could guarantee that the **return type** of the list is a **String**.